Pretty Good Privacy: OpenPGP

 OpenPGP's encryption can ensure the secure delivery of files and messages, as well as provide verification of who created or sent the message using a process called digital signing.
 The open source office suite LibreOffice implemented document signing with OpenPGP as of version 5.4.0 on Linux.
 Using OpenPGP for communication requires participation by both the sender and recipient.
 OpenPGP can also be used to secure sensitive files when they are stored in vulnerable places like mobile devices or in the cloud.

+In late 2023, a schism occurred in the OpenPGP world: IETF's OpenPGP working group decided to choose a "crypto-refresh" update strategy for the RFC 4880 specification, rather than a more gradual "4880bis" path preferred by Werner Koch, author of GnuPG.
+As a result, Koch took his draft, now abandoned by the workgroup, and forked it into a "LibrePGP" specification.